leungjch/posenet_game/README.md

 # Emoji ninja
 A unique bullet hell-like game where the player is controlled by your body!
-Think Kinect but with any cheap webcam, thanks to recent advances in machine learning pose estimation (specifically, the PoseNet model).
+Think Kinect but with any cheap webcam, thanks to recent advances in machine learning pose estimation.

 # Instructions
 - Set up a webcam that shows a clear space. **Make sure your surroundings are clear of potential sources of injuries (e.g. walls, tripping hazards)!**